"Slipstream"

 In 2002, a successful field test was performed in Florida, using a modified military 50.
 Cal barrel attached to a breach test bench.
 Ten CNC billet milled "slipstream" rounds were placed into a custom 50.
 Cal injection mold, that was hot poured (filled) with my POC proprietary pliable propellant.
 Once solidified (cooled), it produced a 50.
 Cal caseless Kinetic Slipstream" round. :)

-Six kinetic rounds were successfully molded and fired at a 16x16ft plywood target 1600 meters away, producing a 8" by 10" inch grouping.
-Setting a record for penetrating depth, compared to a standard comparable 50cal round/munition.
-The 7th round exploded in the breach, destroying the bench test.
+Six kinetic rounds were successfully molded and fired at a 16x16ft plywood target 2309 meters away, producing a 8" by 10" inch grouping.
+Setting a record for accuracy(2002) and penetrating depth(still record as of 2024), compared to other high capacity comparable 50 cal round/munition.
+Unfortunately, the 7th round exploded in the breach, destroying the bench test.

-The remaining unmolded billets, where distributed to my OIC (who funded the endeavor), another to the CNC operator (who machined the billets and Negative 50cal mold), and the gunsmith (who made the bench test and set up the 1600m test range)-circa 2002. :)
+The remaining rounds were de-molded and the billets were distributed to my OIC (who funded the endeavor), another to the CNC operator (who machined both the billets and Negative 50 cal molds), and last was to the gunsmith (who made the bench test and physically had to set up the 2400m test range)-circa 2002. :)

 In 2007...